1 Bg 4-1972: Transcendental Knowledge

 > living beings are parts and parcels of the Supreme

 > Personality of Godhead, Lord Sri Krsna.
-The sense of an
+The sense of a

-> existence separate from Krsna is called maya (ma-
+> separated existence from Krsna is called maya (ma-

 > not, ya-this).
 Some think that we have nothing to do with